sandialabs/pvOps/docs/index.rst

 Introduction
 ============
-pvOps contains a series of functions to facilitate fusion of text-based data with time series production data collected at photovoltaic sites.
+pvops contains a series of functions to facilitate fusion of text-based data with time series production data collected at photovoltaic sites.
 The package also contains example datasets and tutorials to help demonstrate how the functions can be used.

 Installation
 =============
-pvOps can be installed using `pip`.
+pvops can be installed using `pip`.

 Text Subpackage Layout